-Students progressing directly from the PN to the ADN level must request their first, second, and third site preference for the ADN education on their Nursing Direct Progress form.
+A student progressing directly from the PN to the ADN level must request their first, second, and third site preferences for ADN education on their Nursing Direct Progress form.

-Vermont Tech will assign first priority to students requesting to remain at their PN site in order of GPA.
-Once the ADN slots are filled for any site, Vermont Tech will try to place students in the ADN site of their next highest stated preferences if seats are available.
-Students whose first preference is to attend an ADN site other than the one where they took their PN program will be considered for the preferred site after qualified students attending that site for their PN have been offered a seat in that ADN program.
+Vermont Tech assigns first priority to students requesting to remain at their PN site in order of GPA.
+Once ADN slots are filled for any site, Vermont Tech tries to place students at their next highest stated preferences if seats are available.
+A student whose first preference is to attend an ADN site other than their PN site will be considered for the preferred site only after qualified PN students at that site have been offered an ADN seat.

-Students wishing to take off a semester or more after completing the PN or ADN program may apply for re-admittance to the nursing program through the regular nursing program admissions process, but will not be guaranteed admittance.
+A student who wishes to take off a semester or more after completing the PN or ADN program may apply for re-admittance to the Nursing program through the regular admissions process, but are not guaranteed admittance.

-PN and ADN students must receive a grade of C+ or more in all NUR courses and a C in BIO and PSY courses in order to progress in the program.
-If a student in the last semester of the program does not achieve these grades, they will not be allowed to graduate.
+PN and ADN students must receive a grade of C+ or better in all NUR courses and a C or better in BIO and PSY courses in order to progress in the program.
+If a student in the last semester of the program does not achieve these grades, they are not allowed to graduate.

-Grades lower than the required 75 or 77 will be reflected on the transcript with the corresponding letter grade, so credits may be awarded for any grade above an F, but students will not continue to progress or graduate from the Nursing programs unless their grades conform with the standards stated here.
+Grades lower than the required 75 or 77 are reflected on the transcript with the corresponding letter grade, so credits may be awarded for any grade above an F, but the student will not progress or graduate from the Nursing program.

 The ADN program articulates with the PN program and requires two further semesters of full-time study.
-Additionally, the twelve clinical credits earned in the PN program do not transfer to the ADN program.
+The twelve clinical credits earned in the PN program do not transfer to the ADN program.

-ADN program graduates are awarded an Associate of Science in Nursing and are eligible to apply to take the NCLEX for Registered Nurses.
-The Vermont State Board of Nursing application requires information regarding past history of substance abuse, prior felony convictions, and failure to pay child support and/or taxes for all graduates.
+ADN graduates are awarded an Associate of Science in Nursing and may apply to take the NCLEX for Registered Nurses.
+The Vermont State Board of Nursing application requires information regarding past history of substance abuse, prior felony convictions, and failure to pay child support or taxes for all graduates.
 Other states may ask similar questions.
 It is the Board’s responsibility to determine eligibility to sit for the licensure examination and to issue the license to practice.
 For more information, please refer to http://vtprofessionals.org/opr1/nurses

-To progress directly from the ADN to the BSN level, students must:
+To progress directly from the ADN to the BSN level, a student must: